 2. Remote agents detect that example.txt file is missing on peer A and moves the file into the Archive.

 3. After some time, remote agents detect that example2.txt file appeared.
 They check if there is a file with the same hash in the Archive folder.
 If there is such a file, agents move it back with a new name.

 This flow allows to avoid unnecessary re-transmitting of the data and save bandwidth.
 Thus, you need to have Archive option enabled, otherwise files will be re-synced again.

 Here's this example, illustrated.
 At first, there are two identical files on both agents.
-Each file has a hash value, Sync calculates it and stores in the database.
+Each file has a hash value, Agent calculates it and stores in the database.